andrewsiemer/matrix-os/README.md

 ### Web Interface

-The web interface starts automatically at `http://localhost:8000` and provides:
+The web interface starts automatically at `http://localhost:8000` and is **always available**—whether running on actual hardware or in simulation mode.
+It provides:

-- **Live Display**: Real-time MJPEG stream of the matrix display
+- **Live Display**: Real-time MJPEG stream of the matrix display (same output as the physical LEDs)
 - **Log Viewer**: SSE-based log streaming with filtering
 - **App Status**: Currently running apps and their information

-This is useful for development without hardware, or for remote monitoring.
+Use it for remote monitoring of your display, or for development without hardware.

 ## Key Design Principles